Göreme

-Göreme ([ɟœˈɾeme]; Κόραμα) is a village of around 2,000 people in Nevşehir province in Central Anatolia.
-It is well known for its fairy chimneys (Turkish: peribacalar), eroded rock formations, many of which were hollowed out in the Middle Ages to create houses, churches and underground cities.
+Göreme ([ɟœˈɾeme]; Κόραμα) is a town (belde) in the Nevşehir District, Nevşehir Province in Central Anatolia, Turkey.
+Its population is 2,034 (2022).
+It is well known for its fairy chimneys (Turkish: peribacalar), eroded rock formations, many of which were hollowed out in the Middle Ages to create Christian churches, houses and underground cities.
 Göreme was formerly known as Korama, Matiana, Macan and Avcilar.

 Göreme sits at the heart of a network of valleys filled with astonishing rock formations.
-It also has the most painted churches in Cappadocia.
-When the nearby Göreme Valley was designated to become the most important tourist centre for Cappadocia (Turkish: Kapadokya), the village's name was changed to Göreme for practical reasons.
+Being a centre of early Christianity, it also has the most painted churches, as well as hermitages and monasteries, in Cappadocia.

-Once an agricultural settlement, modern Göreme is best known for its flourishing tourism industry, in particular for its hot air balloon rides and many boutique hotels created out of old cave homes.
+Once an agricultural settlement, modern Göreme is best known for its flourishing tourism industry, in particular for its hot air balloon rides, and many boutique hotels created out of old cave homes, in addition to ecclesiastical structures connected to its early Christian heritage.
 The village sits within the Göreme National Park which was added to the UNESCO World Heritage List in 1985.

 The nearest airports are Nevşehir Kapadokya Airport and Kayseri Airport.
 The village is also served by long-distance buses from all over Turkey.

+Etymology

+The name Korama was given by early Christians, with gor emi meaning 'you cannot see this place' in reference to the area serving as a hidden place of shelter during periods of persecution.